jokester01au/coffeescript-eclipse/README.md

 and do some refresh (and possibly become project owner), we will include CoffeeScript Editor into Nodeclipse distributions.

-In August 2013 0.3.0 refresh version was released, with node news features, but with maven/tycho build.
+In August 2013 0.3.0 refresh version was released, with no new features, except for icon and igration maven/tycho build.

 ## Extra features
 CoffeeScript is a dynamic language,